Make Magic Treasure Rocks for Fizzy Science Fun

 How to Make Magic Treasure Rocks

 First, mix baking soda and water in a bowl to create a thick paste.
+Keep adding one or the other until your baking soda mixture reaches the desired consistency.
 Add a few drops of food coloring to make the rocks colorful and exciting.

-Once your paste is ready, press a small plastic treasure into the center of a handful of the paste, shaping it into a rock around the treasure.
-Allow the rocks to dry overnight.
+Once your paste is ready, press a small toy or gem into the center of a handful of the paste, shaping it into a rock around the treasure.
+Allow the colorful rocks to dry overnight.

 The next day, the real fun begins!
 Place the dry treasure rocks in a shallow dish.
 Give each child an eye dropper or pipette filled with vinegar.

-When they squirt vinegar onto the rocks, they’ll witness a fizzy reaction as the baking soda dissolves, revealing the hidden treasures.
+When they squirt vinegar onto the rocks, they’ll witness a fizzy reaction as the baking soda dissolves, revealing the hidden treasures (the small plastic toys or gems inside).

-This simple reaction between baking soda and vinegar creates carbon dioxide gas, which is a great introduction to chemical reactions for young children.
+This simple reaction between baking soda and vinegar produces carbon dioxide gas, providing a great introduction to chemical reactions for young children.

 Learning Outcomes